 I’ve been selling and training with squash ball machines since 2018.
 The most common question I get after someone buys a machine is: “How do I actually use it to get better?”

 If you haven’t read my full review yet, check out my complete Vekeda S336A buying guide here.
+And for a detailed squash ball machine comparison against Hit Trainer, Squash Cannon, and Stingray, read our 2026 Comparison: S336A vs Hit Trainer vs Squash Cannon vs Stingray.

 According to the World Squash Federation, consistent solo practice with structured repetition is essential for developing muscle memory and improving court coverage.
 Ball machine training provides exactly this type of repeatable, high-quality practice.